-We serve up over 4 million pages of pricing data each day through our popular store front and via partner websites and mobile applications!
+We serve up over 4 million pages of pricing data each day through our popular marketplace and via partner websites and mobile applications.

-TCGplayer has API's available for use in your website/app to enable pricing data to be used in a variety of ways.
-And best of all, TCGplayer provides commission payments for all newly referred sales that you send our way! -[More Info]
+TCGplayer has APIs available for use on your website/app so you can use pricing data in a variety of ways.
+And best of all, TCGplayer provides commission payments for all newly referred sales that you send our way.

-Market Price: This price point is compiled from recent, completed sales that occurred on TCGplayer.
-Market Price is updated as transactions complete, and reflects the best suggested retail price of a product.
+Market Price: This price point is compiled from recent, completed sales that occurred on TCGplayer.com.
+Market Price is updated as transactions complete and reflects the best suggested retail price of a product.

-Price Trend: This displays a representation of the previous 14 days' worth of Market Price data, chronologically from left to right.
-There will be one data point per day shown, for a total of 14 data points.
-The rightmost data point will be for the current day (Today).
+Price Trend: This displays a representation of the previous 14 days of Market Price data, chronologically from left to right.
+There will be one data point per day shown for a total of 14 data points.
+The rightmost data point will be for the current day.

 This trend line will indicate if there has been a recent, significant shift in the prices for completed transaction of that product.

 The color of the trend line indicates how the average of the last 3 days ("current average") compares to the average of the oldest 3 days ("old average") on the graph: